-After the fire a more diverse habitat occupied the bosque area within the project.
-During pre-treatment monitoring a mature forest with large and medium sized trees were recorded and could have contributed to the significance of the fire by creating multiple vertical levels of fuel.
+After the Pino fire, a more diverse habitat occupied the bosque area within the project boundaries.
+During pre-treatment monitoring, a mature forest with large and medium sized trees were recorded and could have contributed to the significance of the fire by creating multiple vertical levels of fuel.
 The fire acted as a reset for the project site and evened out the vertical vegetation layers.
-During our remote post-treatment monitoring we observed a decrease in bare-ground and an increase in tall shrubs, short shrubs and the herbaceous layer.
+During our remote post-treatment monitoring, we observed a decrease in bare-ground and an increase in tall shrubs, short shrubs, and the herbaceous layer.
 This increase in ground level and short mid-story vegetation could be attributed to a less crowded mid-story.
-But more importantly it shows that the fire cleared out the understory (i.e. a lack of type 2 forst) to a point where it isn't crowded and two years later we see regrowth that before might not have had room to grow.
+This shows that the fire cleared out the understory (i.e. a lack of type 2 forest) to a point that allowed regrowth that might not have had room to grow two years later.
 A less crowded mid-story reduces competition for species on the ground level and provides more opportunity for plant regeneration.
 Further monitoring in the future should be done to observe if any vegetation vertical classes become dominant.